5mit/gigachadpizzacutter.c/README.md

 # gigachadpizzacutter.c

-The gigachad way to cut a pizza!
+The GIGACHAD way to cut a pizza!

 # Background
 I was inspired to make this by: https://www.youtube.com/watch?v=IeCxjcMyY-M